Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Introduction

-\begin{enumerate} \item Development of a CNN-based end-to-end deep learning method to classify artifacts from raw EEG; \item Modification of a sequential attention mechanism specific for time series and EEG in particular; \item Demonstration of the advantage of CNN-based model with an attention mechanism over other CNN-based deep learning models and standard signal processing approaches; \item A visualization strategy using an attention map to rapidly and accurately localize signal quality drop in streaming EEG data. \end{enumerate}
+\begin{enumerate} \item Development of a CNN-based end-to-end deep learning method to classify artifacts from raw EEG; \item Modification of {\revisionb the convolutional block attention module for EEG data streams and time-series}; \item Demonstration of the advantage of a CNN-based model with an attention mechanism over other CNN-based deep learning models and standard signal processing approaches; \item A visualization strategy using an attention map to rapidly and accurately localize signal quality drop in streaming EEG data. \end{enumerate}

-With such solutions, sleep researchers can rapidly identify noisy regions of recordings in IoMT EEG to generate data availability graphs, apply correction mechanisms, and prepare data for further detailed analysis.
+With such solutions, sleep researchers can rapidly identify noisy regions in IoMT EEG recordings, generate data availability graphs, apply correction mechanisms, and prepare the data for further detailed analysis.